huynguyenbao/huynguyenbao.github.io/_posts/2022-09-26-variational-methods-segmentation_p3.md

 \end{aligned}
 $$

-Have you seen the similarity of this and that of previous? :)
+Have you seen the similarity of this versus that of previous? :)

-### Vector - valued Images
+### Vector-valued Images

 Our assumption for feature vector $f_i$ can also be color vector $f = \left<R, G, B\right>$ or based on the structure of image $f = \left<I, \dfrac{I_x}{\vert\nabla I\vert}, \dfrac{I_y}{\vert\nabla I\vert}, \dfrac{2I_xI_y}{\vert\nabla I\vert}\right>$.